-AMaj/Min -classifies between major and minor chords, given the root is A. 101 samples, 2 classes.
+AMaj/Min - classifies between major and minor chords, given a fixed root (La).
+There were 101 recordings, labelled in 2 classes.

-Chord Type, fixed root - classifies among major, minor, seventh, minor seventh and diminished chords, given it is a fixed root (A or C).
-262 samples, 5 classes,
+Chord Type, fixed root - classifies among major, minor, seventh, minor seventh and diminished chords, given a fixed root (A or C).
+There were 262 samples, divided in 5 classes,

 Chord Recognition - classifies major, minor, seventh, minor seventh and diminished chords, in any root.
-1885 samples, 60 classes.
+There were 1885 samples, labelled in 60 classes.